kamiabay/ecs150project1/REPORT.md

 ALL the tests work and are EXACTLY like the one that professor sent but nothing shows up on gradescoop , we basically got ZER0.

-can you please tell me what is wrong in after you review our code.
+can you please tell us what is wrong with our code after you review it. thank you.